dovecot/documentation/source/configuration_manual/quota/quota_dict.rst

 The dictionary server is referenced with URI ``proxy:<dictionary server socket path>:<dictionary name>``.
-The socket path may be left empty if you haven't changed :ref:`setting-base_dir` in ``dovecot.conf``.
+The socket path may be left empty if you haven't changed :dovecot_core:ref:`base_dir` in ``dovecot.conf``.
 Otherwise set it to ``<base_dir>/dict-server``.
 The dictionary names are configured in ``dovecot.conf``.
 For example: